MiSTer-devel/GBA_MiSTer/README.md

 # [Gameboy Advance](https://en.wikipedia.org/wiki/Game_Boy_Advance) for [MiSTer Platform](https://github.com/MiSTer-devel/Main_MiSTer/wiki)

-# HW Requirements/Features
+## HW Requirements/Features
-The games can run from a naked DE10-Nano with the build-in DDR-RAM.
+The games can run from a naked DE10-Nano with the built-in DDR-RAM.
-However, using SDRAM is highly recommended, as some games may slowdown or loose sync when using DDR-RAM.
+However, using SDRAM is highly recommended, as some games may slowdown or lose sync when using DDR-RAM.

 When using SDRAM, it requires 32MB SDRAM for games less than 32MB.
 32MB games require either 64MB or 128MB module.
 SDRAM will be automatically used when available and size is sufficient.

-# Bios
+## Bios
 Opensource Bios from Normmatt is included, however it has issues with some games.
 Original GBA BIOS can be placed to GBA folder with name boot.rom